enegelai/landing-v1/BOTDEMO.md

 Navigate to http://localhost:5176/ in your browser.
 You will see enegel.ai web site.
-You can open any bot demo page by navigating to "http://localhost:5176/bot/<bot page name>"
+You can open any bot demo page by navigating to "http://localhost:5176/bot/[bot_page_name].html"

 For example:
 http://localhost:5176/bot/ticketspice_amadorvintners_bot.html